 Why?
 I’ve been plowing my way through a gazillion self-helps books throughout the pandemic and this is one I came across by accident — I was headed away for a week and there wasn’t much available to download from the library.
 This is a book that was, and from reading it I now know that this was a Stoic opportunity to challenge myself.
 For someone who feels my feelings deeply, this is an interesting approach to dealing with difficult situations and maintaining a semblance of control in situations where you have none.
 Which basically sums up the past 18 months and foreseeable future.

 Why?
-Looks like we’re not done with masks yet and admiring cute and functional masks is the new, “Thanks, it has pockets!”
+I doubt we’re done with masks yet and admiring cute and functional masks is the new, “Thanks, it has pockets!”
 If you’ve found a comfortable, reusable mask, please let us know and we will add it to our list.
 We want our kids to make the best of this unpleasant situation and if a good solution is choose fun and cut masks that they don’t mind wearing, well, hopefully they’ll wear them!

 Why?
 Mabels Labels has been our tried and true friend for making sure those expensive water bottles and lunch gear makes its way home.
 And every year they come out with new, cute colours and symbols so we have an excuse to order more!
 Don’t forget that Mabels Labels has a great fundraising program, which is a great way to raise money for your school or kids’ teams.